Tuesday, September 3, 2024

 I had to carry out Pilates exercises on a machine that reminded me of evil medieval instruments and yet is supposed to help with my movements without straining my limbs, because I cannot even lift my legs up properly on my own, I felt horrible.
 I tried to joke at myself and laugh with my various #therapists, men, women and even the interns who were learning on my body, because these were the people helping to put it together.
 When I got pain relief in my back I hailed it as a breakthrough, when my arm could be fully raised, I cried.
 It took 4 sessions just to have my arm move 1 cm to the back.
 When I was able to do 3 sets of leg raises, I was singing the “Eye of the Tiger” anthem from the Rocky movies.
 When I was able to do a mini #squat and to raise myself up, with extreme pain mind you, I felt I had completed an #Ironman challenge.

 After two months of sick leave, I finally learnt to stop checking my work emails, it was liberating.
 I could focus and quiet the internal dialogue going on in my head.
 It’s a testament to all the lessons I learned from my Mental Health First Aid classes which I started to apply on myself.
-It’s been 11 months since I am back to work after giving myself the chance to become whole again.
+It’s been 11 months since I am back to work.
 I can confidently say that I will make it, the #tunnel is shorter, I can see the light peering through, I am finally on the road to healing.
 I still think I am fat, I still won’t be skiing anytime soon, at least not in 2024, I still have pain, but some days it almost decreases to none for a few hours and it feels like I am in #heaven.
 I still have difficulty rising from bed or from a chair or taking the stairs, but I can do it faster and I’m told this will get better with my muscle strength increasing.
 It’s been two years of hell and this #injury has also left me with something called #fibromyalgia.
 Uncle Google tells us that it is a chronic disease causing fatigue, all over muscle and joint pain, which may come and go.
 Apparently, it is often triggered by an event that causes physical stress or emotional stress.
 I learned that it shares some symptoms with multiple sclerosis but is NOT MS and also that it has no cure.

 The hero syndrome, combined with #impostor syndrome and my habit of competing with myself, meant that in the summer of 2022 I climbed #Mount Etna with diapers on and the help of my walking sticks and also went down inside a cave, I don’t know how I managed that.
 It also meant that in the summer of 2023 I completed several zip lines and a forest activity adventure without the diapers this time.
 I’m very hard on myself and maybe this needs to go.

 At my last check up with the #neurologist in August 2023 I learned that neural damage at S1 has reached the limits of its healing and what is left is permanent which means I have to live with the consequences of this injury.
-Acceptance is not easy, having a disability is not easy even if itis unseen.
+Acceptance is not easy, having a disability is not easy even if it is unseen.
 I also developed some veinous insufficiency in the legs which I need to see a vascular surgeon and apparently with all the radiology + cortisone + resultant diabetes I developed cataract (I'm too young for this to occur); the specter of multiple surgeries scares me.

 When hearing these news this summer I was heartbroken and ended up binging on Netflix.
 I immersed myself in Korean Drama to the point that now I can watch without subtitles and have come to love the characters, culture and country.